Appleseed/learn/docs/Portal/install/index.rst

  *  .NET Framework 4.6 : `<https://www.microsoft.com/en-us/download/details.aspx?id=49981>`_
  *  Windows 7 | 8 | 10+ Physical or Cloud Instance
  *  SQL Server All Editions (Express tested) 2005 - 2016
  *  Visual Studio 2015 All Editions (Community Tested) for development

 * Release

   * Grab the latest release : `<https://github.com/Appleseed/portal/releases>`_
    * Scroll to the bottom and download the zip file.
+   Watch the video `here <https://www.youtube.com/watch?v=iR0dKKRGlW8>`_.

 * Database

   * Download Microsoft SQL Server Express if you do not already have it : `<https://msdn.microsoft.com/en-us/sqlserver2014express.aspx?f=255&MSPPError=-2147217396>`_
   * Launch SQL Server Management Studio and connect to the server.
   * If there is an issue connecting to the server, launch SQL Server Configuration Manager and reconnect the stopped servers

     .. image:: ../images/Server-Error.png